MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/developing-apps-using-multiple-pdp-contexts.md

 ![streaming app workflow.](images/mb-pdp-fig6.jpg)

-You can use [Player Framework](https://archive.codeplex.com/?p=playerframework) or other video frameworks based on the [WinInet](/windows/desktop/WinInet/portal) APIs.
+You can use video frameworks based on the [WinInet](/windows/desktop/WinInet/portal) APIs.

 ## InstantGo